aaarrti/tensorflow_nearest_neighbours/README.md

 ### Install and Test PIP Package

-Once the pip package has been built, you can install it with,
+Once the pip package has been built, you can install it with

 ```bash
 pip install artifacts/*.whl